Good Taste Cannot Be Coded

 Algorithms do not have taste.
 Algorithms cannot mimic taste.
 No guise of algorithm–AI, machine learning, etc.–will ever serve as the purveyor of good taste.

 Let’s take, for example, KCRW.com.
 KCRW’s rise to the most powerful radio station in the world was founded on good taste.
 Since its founding in the 70s, its mission has been the opposite of that of commercial radio stations.
 As commercial radio consolidated and converged on a seemingly singular playlist of “hits”, legendary KCRW djs like Tom Schnabel and Chris Douridas scoured the planet to find music that was as rich in cultural expression as it was pleasant to hear.
 (This was not limited to highly refined acts.
-During Spaceland’s hayday in the mid 1990s, obtained rough cuts of Beck’s first album and played them on the air.)
+During Spaceland’s hayday in the mid 1990s, Douridas obtained rough cuts of Beck’s first album and played them on the air.)
 In the same manner that the purveyor of good taste provides the chef with ingredients that represent the best of the cumulative science and art of agriculture, the calling of a true dj is to find and to promote music that captures the best of the craft, culture and art of musical composition and performance.
-This essence of good taste can not be encoded by algorithms, especially what is termed Artificial Intelligence, AI.
+This essence of good taste can not be encoded by algorithms, especially by what is termed Artificial Intelligence, AI.

 AI can only guess the user’s taste by comparing its analysis of the user’s music to that of the cohort in which it places the user.
 Thus, the cohort never really grows because AI merely amplifies and imposes the cohort’s predispositions on the cohort ad infinitum.
 AI has no awareness of what the music conveys and whether the user wants to have his or her boundaries expanded.
 AI seeks only to keep the user “engaged”, glued to the device in order to take in more of what the algorithm can serve up to keep the user engaged.
 Schnabel and Douridas had fixed two-hour sets.
 They had a limited time every day within which to present an argument to their listeners that there are more expressions of beauty outside the listeners’ limited sphere of cultural awareness.
 Algorithms work 24 hours a day to keep the user confined to the cohort in which the algorithm has placed the user.